COMP311/lab-0/README.md

 ## Example circuit

 In Digital, open [example.dig](example.dig).
 This is a simple circuit that contains a light-emitting diode (LED) and a mechanical switch.
-Ignore the green box labeled "Test" for now.

 Simulate the circuit by pressing the triangular Play button at the top.
 Then, click the switch to toggle it from open to closed, and note how this affects the LED.